sfox38/LINE_HA_bot/README.md

 > [!NOTE]
 > This is pre-release.
-I will not create a package until it is feature complete and fully documented.
+I will not create a package until it is feature complete, fully tested and fully documented.
 Should be completed by mid-April 2026.
 ---

 ## Index